TapZapApp/Reversi/privacy_policy.md

 ## Privacy Policy

-TapZapApp built the Reversi app as an Ad Supported app.
-This SERVICE is provided by TapZapApp at no cost and is intended for use as is.
+Tap Zap App built the Reversi app as an Ad Supported app.
+This SERVICE is provided by Tap Zap App at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.